pencer-io/pencer-io.github.io/_posts/2022-02-08-ctf-htb-earlyaccess.md

 ![earlyaccess](/assets/images/2022-01-30-21-21-48.png)

 EarlyAccess is a rated as a hard machine on HackTheBox.
 This was a long and complex box themed around an imaginary game development company.
 We start by registering to access a forum and find that there is an XSS vulnerability.
 Eventually we find a way to capture the admins session token and use it to gain access to the portal as them.
 This lets us download a key generator, and after deciphering how it works we generate a list of potentials and use Burp Intruder to brute force.
 With a valid key we can log in to a new area and there we find an SQLi vulnerability that we use to dump database credentials.
 This gives us a hash that we crack to gain access to a third area of the site.
-Here we use parameter tampering to retrieve files, leading to the discovery of a debug function that let's us finally get a reverse shell.
+Here we use parameter tampering to retrieve files, leading to the discovery of a debug function that lets us finally get a reverse shell.
 Once inside we navigate around containers to find a tic-tac-toe game that we ultimately crash to gain root.

 <!--more-->